-Are you keen to help people and communities by providing dental treatment and preventive care around the world?
-There are placements available to dentists and students to work at clinics, schools and remote locations in places like Africa and South America.
+Apply to help people and communities around the world by providing dental treatment and preventive care.
+There are placements available to professional dentists and students to work at clinics, schools and remote locations in places like Africa and South America.
 If you are training to be a dentist or are just interested in helping people these trips will appeal to you.

 Dental Volunteer Programs